 Focus on Well-Being

 Employee well-being directly affects productivity and morale.
-Promote work-life balance, manageable workloads, and supportive policies.
-Organizations that prioritize mental and physical health create more sustainable engagement over time.
+Promote work-life balance, manageable workloads, and supportive organisations that prioritise mental and physical health to create more sustainable engagement over time.

 Reinforce Key Areas of Strength